pinoytesters/pinoytesters.github.io/_pages/about.md

 ---
 layout: page
-title: About the Pinoy Testers Community
+title: About The Pinoy Testers
 permalink: /about
 comments: true
 ---